noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 and she didn’t seem like the kind of being that would be called an Evil God, but perhaps, there’s something more to the story than that.

-“However, the “magic power of despair” dwelled within me.
+“However, the magic power of despair dwelled within me.
 Just like the magic power of death, it brings those whose hearts I connected with to despair...
 I almost destroyed the world twice because of it.”